o3de/o3de.org/content/docs/userguide/mobile/performance-guidelines.md

 You can enable or disable GMEM with the `r_EnableGMEMPath` console variable\.
 + **0** = Disables GMEM in the renderer\.
 + **1** = Enables the renderer to use GMEM in 256 bit mode\.
 If the mobile device doesn't support 256 bit mode, the renderer will use 128 bit mode\.
-If the mobile device doesn’t support 128 bit mode, the renderer will disable GMEM\.
+If the mobile device doesn't support 128 bit mode, the renderer will disable GMEM\.
 + **2** = Enables the renderer to use GMEM in 128 bit mode\.

 You can only enable or disable GMEM during engine startup\.
 You must add the `r_EnableGMEMPath` console variable to one of the following files: